3 Reasons Hot Weather and Soft Drinks Don't Mix

 If you're a water drinker, keep it up.
 It's the best beverage of choice to stay hydrated or rehydrate after sweating a lot during hot weather.
 But if you're a hot-weather soda drinker, it may be time to rethink your drink and learn the risks of drinking soda.

-In a recent study published in the American Journal of Physiology: Regulatory, Integrative and Comparative Physiology, researchers studied the effects of drinking soda in hot-weather conditions compared to drinking water.
+In a recent study published in the American Journal of Physiology: Regulatory, Integrative and Comparative Physiology, researchers studied the effects and risks of drinking soda in hot-weather conditions compared to drinking water.

 And they found three risks of drinking soda during hot weather or exercise.

-3. Dehydration.
+- Dehydration.
 Sweat a lot on a hot day, and most people know it makes sense to rehydrate and drink up to replace lost fluids.
-But soft drinks won't help you.
+But soda does not help hydrate you.
 Researchers found that soda drinkers were actually mildly dehydrated compared to the water drinkers.

 Grab a bottle of water or fill up your glass, and drink up.
 And while you're at it, enjoy some good food.
 You'll find lots of healthy options for breakfast, lunch, dinner and snacks on the MagicKitchen.com menu.